ADVANTECH-Corp/EdgeAISuiteExtensions/README.md

 |[squeezenet1.1](./Classification/squeezenet1.1.zip)|Classification|Caffe|1.236|0.785|V|V|V|
 |[vgg16](./Classification/vgg16.zip)|Classification|Caffe|138.358|30.974|V|V|V|
 |[vgg19](./Classification/vgg19.zip)|Classification|Caffe|39.3|143.667|V|V|V|

 ## Segmentation Models

+Semantic segmentation is an extension of object detection problem.
+Instead of returning bounding boxes, semantic segmentation models return a "painted" version of the input image, where the "color" of each pixel represents a certain class.
+These networks are much bigger than respective object detection networks, but they provide a better (pixel-level) localization of objects and they can detect areas with complex shape.

 Segmentation is an extension of object detection problem.
 Instead of returning bounding boxes, semantic segmentation models return a "painted"